Copywriting – Persuasive Format

 For example, if software developers acknowledge that their main challenges are a) keeping their projects organized, b) developing for cross-platform, and c) completing their projects on time, then you might use a similar dialogue:

 “I’m glad this group is facing some of the same issues that so many other developers are facing.
-Especially since Metrowerks has created the perfect solution with the new IDE, CodeWarrior 7.2, the world’s first fully integrated, award-winning, IDE specifically designed to:
+Especially since Metrowerks has created the perfect new IDE, CodeWarrior 7.2, the world’s first fully integrated, award-winning, IDE specifically designed to:

 - Keep your projects completely organized